 Fergal Bamfield has a very strange collection.
 He doesn’t collect stamps or toy cars.
 No. He collects tin cans.
 And not just any tin cans; he collects cans without labels.
 But one day, when he opens one of his cans, he finds something gruesome: a human finger.
 Then he finds another can, containing a one-word message, “HELP!”

-I found it interesting how Fergal thought about the un-labeled cans.
+I found it interesting how Fergal thought about the unlabeled cans.
 He likes the idea of how anything could be in those cans.
-It could be something cool or something disappointing.
-You might find that weird but there are those mystery boxes with surprise toys in them and people buy those.
+It could be something incredible or something disappointing.
+You might find that weird, but there are those mystery boxes with surprise toys, and people buy those.
 It’s the same concept.

-I really wasn’t sure what to expect from this book.
-When I read the inside cover and read that he finds something weird in a can I really wanted to know what he found.
-I was guessing a human limb or cash or something even weirder.
-I guess when I read the inside cover my eyes skipped over the word ‘finger’.
+I wasn’t sure what to expect from this book.
+When I read the inside cover and read that Fergal finds something weird in a can, I wanted to know what he found.
+I was guessing a human limb or cash or something even more bizarre.
+When I read the inside cover, my brain must have skipped over the word ‘finger.’

 This book does get a bit disturbing.
-And I read some really disturbing books so that’s a lot coming from me.
+And I read some alarming books, so that’s a lot coming from me.

-After this book, you will never look at a tin can the same way every again.
+After this book, you will never look at a tin can the same way ever again.